nicolacimmino/FrameworksTesting/README.md

 It's structured as a set of microservices and demonstrates a discovery service, API gateway, lightweight messaging between services (Rabbit MQ) and database persistance.

-As a spin-off of the main theme, I added a Flutter application to consume the API.
+As a spin-off of the main theme, I added a Flutter application to consume the API, see [below](FinancePlanner#frontend).

 # Backend